Pinafore/qb/README.md

 ## Ingestion Update Info

 Answer mapping is divided into two stages: (1) An automatic rule-based answer matcher linking answers to pages.
-(2) Manually annotated
+(2) Manually annotated matches.

+Manually annotated matches may be direct one-to-one matches between question IDs and answers found in `data/internal/page_assignment/direct`.
+They may also be "ambiguous mappings," which link answers to pages conditionally based off if key phrases are in the question.
+These maps are found in `data/internal/page_assignment/ambiguous`

 ### Answer Mapping Files:

-* `automatic_report.json`: Shows all answers matched to a Wikipedia page through various rules.
-Answers mapped this way are classified as unambiguous.
+* `automatic_report.json`: There are two maps, one linking answers to Wikipedia pages (`answer_map`) and another linking to disambiguation pages (`ambig_answer_map`).
+  * `answer_map`: For each quizbowl question answer to Wikipedia page pairing, lists the following: the expansion rule that created the associated answer that matched with a page, the match rule used to match that answer to a page, and the which of the modified Wikipedia pages created the match (the "source").
+  * `ambig_answer_map`: Creates list of potential page matches for an answer based on disambiguation page results

 * `match_report.json`: Shows information about matched and unmatched answers
   * `train_unmatched`: Shows all questions and associated metadata that are not matched to a wikipedia page in the train fold
   * `test_unmatched`: Shows all questions and associated metadata that are not matched to a wikipedia page in the test fold
   * `match_report`: Lists the result from annotated
 * `unbound_answers.json`: All the original answers to ingested quizbowl questions.
+Does NOT refer to answers that were not bound to a page after the process is done.
 * `answer_map.json`: Answer map linking given answer to a proposed Wikipedia page
   * `answer_map`: Answers linked directly to a page through one of the rules found in `automatic_report.json` or through direct linkage (?)
   * `ambig_answer_map`: Answers linked to a page (may include duplicates with above)